TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk/Monk Class Info.md

 A monks willpower can be strong enough to force internal organs to keep working, even if they should have stopped working a long time ago.
 +20% poison resistance.

+Monks are trained in stealth from a young age, so that they might have the edge in battle.
++30% Hide In Shadows.
++30% Walk Silently.

 HP: + 1d10 +2
 TH (To Hit): + 1